wombleton/gitlaw-nz/acts/C/Crown Entities Act 2004.md

     *   (d) the final amendment to the statement of intent is in force from the date on which the final amendment is provided to the responsible Minister.

+    Section 148(2)(b)(i): amended, on 18 July 2013, by [section 35][359] of the Crown Entities Amendment Act 2013 (2013 No 51).

 ##### 149 Obligation to present and publish statement of intent

 *   (1) A responsible Minister for a Crown entity must present a copy of the final statement of intent, and any amendment to it, to the House of Representatives no later than 5 working days after the final statement of intent or amendment (as the case may be) is received by the Minister or, if Parliament is not in session, as soon as possible after the commencement of the next session of Parliament.

-    (2) A responsible Minister who presents a final statement of intent that covers a limited period in accordance with [section 141(4)][179] must also present with it an explanation of why it was not possible to produce a statement of intent for the period of 3 financial years.
+    (2) A responsible Minister who presents a final statement of intent that covers a limited period in accordance with [section 141(4)][187] must also present with it an explanation of why it was not possible to produce a statement of intent for the period of 3 financial years.

-    (3) A Crown entity must publish its statement of intent as soon as practicable after it has been presented to the House of Representatives, but in any case not later than 10 working days after the statement of intent is received by the Minister, in a manner consistent with any instructions given under [section 174][218].
+    (3) A Crown entity must publish its statement of intent as soon as practicable after it has been presented to the House of Representatives, but in any case not later than 10 working days after the statement of intent is received by the Minister, in a manner consistent with any instructions given under [section 174][226].

-    Compare: 1989 No 44 [s 41F][318]
+    Compare: 1989 No 44 [s 41F][360]

 #### Reporting: Annual report